batwool/batwool/README.md

 Hi there!
-I'm Lyza or Siamese, or @batwool.
+I'm Lisa or Siamese, or @batwool.
 I'm currently a beginner learning to code,
 Im a second year CS student.
 I want to learn more and talk to people with similar interests.